code-423n4/2022-12-gogopool-findings/data/RaymondFam-Q.md

 ```
 			newTotalSupply = newTotalSupply.mulWadDown(inflationRate);
 ```
-It has no impact in the protocol with the last three differing digits since the total supply of GGP is capped at 22,500,000.
+It has no impact in the protocol with the last three differing digits since the total supply of GGP is comparatively lowly capped at 22,500,000.
 It could be an issue elsewhere if the a different reward token were to be implemented with its total supply capped at a much higher value, e.g. in quadrillion like Shiba Inu.

 ## Hard coded initialization
 In `ProtocolDAO.sol`, `initialize()` could only be called once by `onlyGuardian` because of the bool logic in [lines 24 - 27](https://github.com/code-423n4/2022-12-gogopool/blob/main/contracts/contract/ProtocolDAO.sol#L24-L27).
-All getters are hard coded with only `TotalGGPCirculatingSupply`, `ClaimingContractPct`, and `ExpectedAVAXRewardsRate` having their respective setters implemented in the contract.
+All storage variables are hard coded with their values retrievable via the getters.
+Only `TotalGGPCirculatingSupply`, `ClaimingContractPct`, and `ExpectedAVAXRewardsRate` have their respective setters implemented in the contract.

-Consider implementing setters for all of them where possible so that the community will have more proposal options when the protocol go full DAO.
+Consider implementing setters for all of the storage variables initialized where possible so that the community will have more proposal options when the protocol go full DAO.
 Otherwise, a proposal for changing `dao.getInflationIntervalRate()`, currently hard coded to 1000133680617113500, for an example, would not be viable if there was no setter function catered for it.

 ## Inexpedient ternary logic
 The ternary code line below: